freeCodeCamp/freeCodeCamp/guide/english/html/attributes/input-type-attribute/index.md

 ```

 ### password
-One line of a text.
+One line of text.
 Text is automatically displayed as a series of dots or asterisks (depends on the browser and OS).
 ```html
     <form>
       <label for="password">Password:</label>